-Konstantinos Konstantakopoulos acquired a passive minority interest in certain companies controlled by the family of Dimitrios Lemonidis that own two containerships comparable to three of our vessels and may acquire additional vessels, as well as a passive minority interest in a company owned by the family of Mr. Lemonidis and several other individual investors that expects to acquire one containership comparable to one of our vessels.
-Konstantinos Zacharatos acquired a passive minority interest in certain companies controlled by the family of Mr. Lemonidis that own three containerships comparable to three of our vessels and may acquire additional vessels.
+Konstantinos Konstantakopoulos holds a passive minority interest in certain companies controlled by the family of Dimitrios Lemonidis that own three containerships comparable to four of our vessels and may acquire additional vessels.
+Konstantinos Zacharatos holds a passive minority interest in certain companies controlled by the family of Mr. Lemonidis that own three containerships comparable to three of our vessels and may acquire additional vessels.
 These vessels may compete with the Company's vessels for chartering opportunities.
 These investments were entered into in accordance with the terms of the restrictive covenant agreements referenced above following the review and approval of our Audit Committee and Board of Directors.

 On January 7, 2013, Costamare Shipping entered the Co-operation Agreement with V.Ships Greece, pursuant to which the two companies will establish the Cell under V.Ships Greece.
 See "Item 4.
 Information on the Company-B. Business Overview-Management of Our Fleet".
-The Co-operation Agreement anticipates that the Cell will actively seek to provide ship management services to third party owners in order to capitalize on the ship management expertise of the Cell and the economies of scale brought by the affiliation with V.Group.
+The Co-operation Agreement anticipates that the Cell will actively seek to provide ship-management services to third-party owners in order to capitalize on the ship-management expertise of the Cell and the economies of scale brought by the affiliation with V.Group.
 However, as noted above, Costamare Shipping has agreed to pass to us the net profit, if any, it receives from the Cell.